jon-heard/obsidian-inline-scripts-library/README.md

 ### adventurecrafter.sfile
 Shortcuts for Adventure Crafter.
 Adventure Crafter is a system to create coherent story beats through randomization and tables.
 It was designed by Tana Pigeon.
 You can find more info about Adventure Crafter at [wordmill games](http://wordmillgames.com/the-adventure-crafter.html).

-- __reset adventurecrafter__ - Reset adventurecrafter state to defaults.
+- __adventurecrafter reset__ - Reset adventurecrafter state to defaults.
 - __turning point__ - Get a list of five plot points to represent a major milestone in a plotline.
 - __plot point__ - Get a single plot point, generated from the plot points table.
 - __themes pick__ - Pick a random theme from the chosen themes, as per the Adventure Crafter rules.